Join the Conversation

 It was a poignant reminder for me of what the Children’s Home did in decades past- and what Washington County Children Services does today - providing a good home to neglected, abused, or orphaned kids.
 “Every Child Deserves a Chance” is the tag line for the current levy campaign to fund prevention efforts for at-risk children.

-The tradition was begun by Catharine A. (Fay) Ewing (1822 - 1897).
+The tradition was begun by Catherine A. (Fay) Ewing (1822 - 1897).
 She was born in Westboro, Massachusetts, and in 1835 moved with her parents to Marietta.
-Catharine attended the Marietta Female Seminary and at age of 20 became a missionary among the Choctaw Indians in the west.
+Catherine attended the Marietta Female Seminary and at age of 20 became a missionary among the Choctaw Indians in the west.
 While there, she learned that an orphan child died from being thrown down stairs during an alcohol fueled domestic argument.
 “The distress of mind I suffered over this sad affair so affected my health, that I was obliged to leave my work among the Indians, and return home; but the desire and purpose had arisen in my heart to have a home where I might care for such orphaned and homeless children.
 After this every effort was directed toward that object, every dollar laid up with miserly care.”

 She moved to Kentucky to teach and save money for her project.
 After two years, she returned to Washington County and with savings and a modest inheritance purchased several acres of land in Lawrence Township near Moss Run.
 There was a two room cottage on the property which became the first “Children’s Home.”
 She convinced the infirmary trustees to provide $1.00 per week for expenses, pay half the medical expenses, buy new clothes for each child, and pay burial expenses when needed.
 She pledged to take care of the rest.
 On April 1, 1858, she took in 9 children under 10 years of age who had been housed in the county infirmary alongside alcoholics and mentally unstable adults.